A Retired Marine And A Photojournalist Confront War's 'Invisible Injuries'

 On returning to his squad and suffering from residual symptoms of his TBI

 Brennan: The majority of traumatic brain injuries, they leave residuals.
 But not everyone experiences residual symptoms of their traumatic brain injury, so I thought that I was going to be OK when I went back out to my guys.
-And then, when it came time to me doing [what] I call ... the basics of being a Marine infantrymen — having my squad's identification numbers memorized, having their blood types memorized ... when I went back and I started doing my pre-combat checks and pre-combat inspections, I was having a hard time remembering those.
+And then, when it came time to me doing [what] I call ... the basics of being a Marine infantryman — having my squad's identification numbers memorized, having their blood types memorized ... when I went back and I started doing my precombat checks and precombat inspections, I was having a hard time remembering those.

 That's a real, "Oh, crap" moment, when you're responsible for 15 lives.
 But I didn't want to be labeled as a malingerer for saying I was having issues.
 Because, for me — my TBI — the symptoms manifest in a very physical way for me.
 But they're very invisible to a lot of people, so it's easy for people to discount invisible injuries.